-For years now, I’ve been collecting stories about artists whose physical “shortcomings” have led to their signature work.
+For years now, I’ve been collecting stories about artists whose physical differences or disabilities have led to their signature work.
 Examples:

 - Chuck Close, along with his paralysis, “suffers from Prosopagnosia, also known as face blindness, in which he is unable to recognize faces.”
 And yet, he’s most famous for his face paintings, which help him remember faces.

 - Tommy Iommi, guitar player for Black Sabbath, after he lost fingertips in an industrial accident, was inspired by Django, and formed homemade prosthetics, and detuned his guitars down to C#, so there was less tension on the strings.
 This detuning is part of what makes Sabbath’s guitars sound so heavy, and thus we have heavy metal…

 - Henri Matisse’s failing eyesight and health led him to make his “cut-out” paper collages